-Our admissions team is available 24/7 to answer your questions about the workplace and drug or alcohol problems among your staff.
+Our admissions team phoneline is available to answer your questions about the workplace and drug or alcohol problems among your staff.
 Our residential rehab clinic near Dublin provides intensive, inpatient treatment where your employee can regain their sobriety and revitalise their career.

 - How to Access Rehab With Health Insurance